Don Ryan/Associated Press

 The agency in February 2015 had suspended a preliminary review of three complaints of alleged ethics violations against the couple, triggered by pending state and federal investigations.

 Kitzhaber and Hayes had been under criminal investigation for more than two years after Willamette Week reported the first lady may have used her position to win several consulting contracts.
 The scandal eventually prompted Kitzhaber to resign from office in February 2015.

-The commission resumed the ethics review late last month after the U.S. Attorney’s Office announced no criminal charges would be filed against the couple.
+The commission resumed its ethics investigation in late June after the U.S. Attorney’s Office announced no criminal charges would be filed against the couple.
 The state Department of Justice abandoned its investigation of the couple because its statute of limitation had expired during the federal probe.

 Even though Hayes was an unpaid adviser in Kitzhaber’s office, she and other volunteers are still subject to state ethics law.

 Disclosures at the time showed Hayes used a desk, office and computers at the Capitol, according to a report by The Oregonian.
 Complaints further state that Hayes filed expenses with the state, advised on energy policy related to her environmental consulting business, and had staff from the governor’s office make her travel arrangements.
 She benefited from receiving consulting contracts as a result of her public office, according to the October 2014 complaint.
 An Oregon Business Council grant paid $35,000 to give Hayes her own spokesperson while Kitzhaber was promoting the council’s interest in the Oregon Business Plan, the complaint states.